FEC-Bell/steam-reviews/fec-engineering-journal/JOURNAL.md

 ![gzip-compressed-bundle-sizes](./assets/static-bundle-compression-size.PNG)

-991 kB became 166 kB + 167 kB, a marked improvement for the network file size.
-The bundles do unpack, however, to be around 500kB each.
+991 kB became 40kB + 30 kB, a marked improvement for the network file size.

 - Changed style.css to be injected into html at webpack build time, removing the extra network request to get style.css. (style.css is for localized global styling, which doesn't get sent when proxies request this service. styled-components GlobalStyle, which I had before, was being sent with service requests, thus resulting potentially conflicting global styles and unnecessary extra code)

+- Remove inline devtools source mapping for prod mode, shaving off about 50% from the previous minified bundle size.

 #### Other improvements that could be made:
 - Serve images in JPG formats for faster loading
-- Further code splitting to reduce bundle size to recommended threshold (244kB for prod bundles)

 Tabling these improvments for later, if I have time.
 They're not essential, given the optimized final page speed.